-The Primary Numeracy Assessment is a criterion referenced assessment ( US State Standards) that can be used as universal screening assessment.
-The assessment does much more then just measure the number of correct vs incorrect answers and give you a score.
-It also measures the level of thinking that the student used to solve each problem .
-This assessment system is free and part of the Primary Numeracy Intervention Program .
-For training on how to administer this assessment and use the other components of the program please view the free Primary Numeracy Program Webinar/Training.
+The Primary Numeracy Assessment is a criterion-referenced assessment disgned for students in grades K-3.
+The assessment aligns with US state standards.
+It does much more than just measure a student's ability to do computation.
+The assessment measures two types of skills: rote basic skills like counting, numeral identification, and place value, as well as how a student solves problems by assessing their mathematical reasoning skills.
+This assessment system is free and part of the Primary Numeracy Intervention Program.
+For training on how to administer this assessment and utilize the other components of the program, please view the free Primary Numeracy Program Webinar/Training.

-The progress monitoring sheet is the perfect tool for the documentation of classroom interventions or accommodations for special education.
+The progress monitoring sheet stands out as the optimal resource for recording classroom interventions or accommodations, particularly for students requiring special education support.

-The Leveled Activities Teachers Guide follows the research based CRA instructional model.
-The CRA instructional model scaffolds concepts from concrete, to representational, to abstract by using a variety of methods, strategies, and materials.
-These intervention strategies ensure teachers are using best practices within their math intervention curriculum.
+The Leveled Activities Teachers Guide follows the research-based CRA instructional model.
+This model scaffolds concepts from concrete to representational to abstract by employing a variety of methods, strategies, and materials.
+These intervention strategies ensure that teachers are employing best practices within their math intervention curriculum."

-The final step is to instruct and then re-access as needed.
-As a teacher sees growth in each student, they are able to re-assess at any time so they can continue to document their progress and introduce new concepts.
+The final step is to instruct and then reassess as needed.
+As a teacher observes growth in each student, they can re-assess at any time to continue documenting their progress and introducing new concepts.

 *The Multiplicative Thinking Assessment (3-5) follows the same steps, but uses a different assessment and framework.